jakobschulz/Canteen/README.md

 Version 6.0 will be the ability to see how many pieces of food have been sold

+Version 7.0 will be the ability to add more than one stock at a time

 =============================================================================

 # Working on my program